 2a.
 Individuals in Michigan who are found guilty or plead guilty to certain traffic violations will face a suspension of their driver’s license and will stay unable to legally operate a vehicle until the suspension has ended.
-Most suspensions are for a set period of time, stated as “from” when your license is first suspended, “through” a date when your license is no longer suspended.
+A suspended driver’s license is set for a period of time, stated as “from” when your license is first suspended, “through” a date when your license is no longer suspended.
 When the time of suspension is ended, you may go to the Secretary of State to pay a fee to have your license reinstated.
 If fees are not paid, your license is considered invalid.
 Reinstating your license in this way does not usually require any legal advice.

 Other forms of suspension are for an indefinite period of time, that is, once your license is suspended, you do not know for how long it will stay suspended.
 Your license will be suspended until the state department or court system approves your license to be reinstated.
 In order to reinstate a license that has been indefinitely suspended, you will have to prove to the court or Secretary of State that there is no longer any reason for the suspension.
 This may include medical, criminal, or other legal reasons.
 A skilled lawyer with experience reinstating suspended licenses can help you understand the necessary steps for reinstatement and make sure you are on the right track.